 Programs

-Monthly programs for 2025 are held on the third Friday of the month at 7:00 p.m.
+Monthly programs for the 2025/2026 season are held on the third Friday of the month at 7:00 p.m.
 Whenever possible, programs will be hybrid, both live and via Zoom.
-Live programs are held in Room 111 in WNMU’s Harlan Hall, at the corner of 12th and Alabama Streets.
-For Zoom participants, Gila Native Plant Society members will receive a link by email before the program; any others interested may request a link from gilanative [at] gmail [dot] com.
+Live programs are typically held in Room 111 of WNMU’s Harlan Hall, at the corner of 12th and Alabama Streets; however, see the change below for September 19.
+For Zoom participants, Gila Native Plant Society members will receive a link by email before the program; others may request a link from gilanative [at] gmail [dot] com.
 All are welcome.

 Past Programs